JavaScript is required

 The bingo inquiry

-The inquiry is focused on the parts of the bingo sector that operate in commercial settings and support charitable fundraising.
+The inquiry focused on the parts of the bingo sector that operate in commercial settings and support charitable fundraising.
 Bingo is regulated under the Gambling Regulation Act 2003 (Vic) to make sure that:

 • community organisations benefit from profits made